 Treatment seems to have some impact on how your MS advances, but it won't stop it.

-If RRMS isn't treated, half of people who have it will get SPMS within a year after they learn they have it.
+If RRMS isn't treated, half of people who have it will get SPMS within 10 to 20 years after they learn they have it.
 About 90% of those with RRMS will get SPMS within 25 years.

 Watching It Happen